 - Comprehensive reporting and analytics on a single dashboard

-HubSpot campaigns allow you to group related assets so you can better report on them.
-Each of these campaigns should be centered around an activity you want prospects to do, such as downloading a PCO or booking a meeting, and the individual assets will be the content that guides prospects toward taking that action.
+HubSpot campaigns allow you to group related assets, so you can better report on them.
+Each of these campaigns should be centered around an activity you want prospects to do, such as downloading a premium content offer or booking a meeting, and the individual assets will be the content that guides prospects toward taking that action.

 For example, if you have a campaign for an e-book, associated assets could include related blog posts, social media promotional posts, promotional emails, CTAs for that e-book and its landing page.
 The goal of that campaign would be to get leads to fill out a form in exchange for the e-book, and all of those assets would guide users toward the landing page and form.